theangryangel/XI4N/docs/dev/plugins.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 xi4n emits events that match the LFS packet name.
-You can find all of these and description of what they do in your LFS installation, in docs/InSim.txt or on the LFS wiki.
+You can find all of these and description of what they do in your LFS installation, in docs/Insim.txt or on the LFS wiki.

 So, taking a practical example, you want to know when one player hits another player.
-Looking in InSim.txt you'll see that IS_CON is the packet for a contact between players, so you listen for the event IS_CON.
+Looking in Insim.txt you'll see that IS_CON is the packet for a contact between players, so you listen for the event IS_CON.
 Simple, no?